ditek/notes-chat/README.md

-# Notes RAG with Hugging Face
+# Notes Chat

-This is a small conversational RAG app for asking questions over markdown notes.
+This is a small conversational RAG app for asking questions over text documents.
+I use it for my markdown notes, but it should work with any text-based documents.
+PDF support is in the works.

 The current flow is: